MarisaRipoll/Pandora/README.md

 # Pandora
 Explainability in a Question Answering System.

-Highly accurate and complex models are seen as
+Highly accurate and complex Question Answering models such as those presented on the huggingface transformers library are seen as uncomprehensible black boxes.
+Pandora deals with these black boxes and increases their interpretability by use of explainx.ai tools.

+(*Possible future implementation*: visualization of reasoning paths and graph derivation)

 ## Available Datasets: